TheHappyBee/simple-small-calculator/README.md

 This purely html calculator that able to fit in any of your blog space using <Iframe>.

-If you do see any errors, feel free to make a issue or instead pull a request
+If you do see any errors, feel free to make a issue or, instead, pull a request

 Thank you!